Listed below are the requirements to apply for admission to the six-year medical program.

 - TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).

 A student who does not achieve the scores listed below on college entrance examinations must take an English proficiency test.
 The following tests are considered suitable measures of English ability: the TOEFL and the IELTS.
+The TOEFL Home Edition is suitable.
 The IELTS UKVI (Academic IELTS) is suitable as well.

 The TOEFL and IELTS can be waived if one of the following criteria is met: